FaithsCoding/text-editor/README.md

 ## Description

 This project is a text editor allowing the user to create notes or code snippets.
 This can be downloaded and used offline as well as within a browser.
 The integrated service workers and cache API's ensure that the app can run offline.
+This project has been created to demonstrate the use of PWAS (progressive web applications).

 ## Table of Contents